hardik-atri/Semantic-Segmentation-MultiClass/README.md

 # Semantic Segmentation Project

+## Objective
+The objective of this project is to develop a semantic segmentation model for precise pixel-level image classification.
+This technology finds practical applications in diverse fields such as autonomous driving, medical imaging, and augmented reality, enabling more accurate understanding resulting in improved decision-making and visual perception.

 The dataset contains high-quality, pixel-level annotations for 30 classes, including road, sidewalk, building, vegetation, person, car, etc.

 Practical Usage: